Speech-Rule-Engine/speech-rule-engine/testsuite/README.md

 ### Copying tests

+Uses the copy tools describe in the l10n section.
 Given a base file `BASE` in the `input` directory, we can generate the basic structure for the above tests using

 ``` javascript
 ct.copySemanticTest(BASE, fill?, targetdir?);